sahiliamsso/docs/source/admin-guide/openid-connect.md

 mobile application).
 In OAuth2, scopes can be used for various purposes.
 OpenID Connect uses OAuth2 scopes to "group" attributes".
 For example, we could have a scope called "address" that includes the street, city, state, and country user claims.
-By default the Gluu Server defines six
+By default the Gluu Server defines nine
 scopes: `address`, `clientinfo`, `email`, `mobile_phone`, `openid`, `permission`, `phone`, `profile`, `user_name`

 ![Scopes Screenshot](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_scope.png)